git-lectures/git-lecture-notes/index.rst

 The basic git workflow is:

   - modify files in your working directory.
   - stage files you've worked on.
-This prepares a snapshot of the directory
+This prepares a snapshot of the directory.
   - commit the files you've staged.
 This stores that snapshot in the Git repository.